actinia-org/actinia-introduction/docs/index.md

 Accordingly, actinia offers two modes of operation: persistent and ephemeral processing.
 In particular, the **actinia server** is typically deployed on a server with access to a persistent GRASS GIS database (PDB) and optionally to one or more GRASS GIS user databases (UDB).

-The actinia server has access to compute nodes (**actinia nodes**; separate physically distinct machines) where the actual computations are performed.
-The actinia server acts as a **load balancer**, distributing jobs to actinia nodes.
+Actinia is deployed multiple times as so called **actinia nodes** (separate physically distinct machines) where the actual computations are performed.
+They can be deployed with the help of cloud technology like e.g. kubernetes, openshift and docker-swarm.
+This technology then acts as a **load balancer**, distributing jobs to actinia nodes.
 Results are either stored in GRASS UDBs in GRASS native format or directly exported to a different data format (see Fig. 2).

 <center>
 <a href="img/actinia_PDB_UDB.png"><img src="img/actinia_PDB_UDB.png" width="60%"></a><br>
-Fig. 2: Persistent and ephemeral storage with actinia nodes (source: [mundialis FTTH talk 2019](https://mundialis.github.io/foss4g2019/digging_earth_ftth_grass_actinia/2019_foss4g_bucharest_digging_earth_ftth_grass_actinia.pdf))
+Fig. 2: Persistent and ephemeral storage with actinia nodes (source: [mundialis FTTH talk 2019](https://mundialis.github.io/foss4g2019/grass-gis-in-the-cloud-actinia-geoprocessing/index.html))
 </center>

 **Architecture of actinia**